Manukhurana97/Kafka/README.md

 Partition and Offsets:

 1. Topics are split in partition (ex: 100 partition)
-    1. each message will be ordered in partition.
+    1. Each message will be ordered in partition.
     2. Each message within a partition get an increment id , called offset.
 2. kafka topics are <b>immutable</b>, once the data is written into the partition, it cant be changed.
 3. Data in kafka is kept for only for a limited time(default is 7 days - configurable).